Spectral gaps of random graphs and applications: Background: spectra of random graphs

-As the entries of $T^{-1/2}AT^{-1/2}$ have variance roughly on the order of $1/n^2p$, the order of this bound agrees with what is seen in the Wigner case.

-The method used to prove these bounds is the trace method, i.e. estimating the expectation of high powers of the trace of a matrix.
-The state-of-the-art for this method is precisely what produces the spectral gap bound in the $p \gg \log^2 n/n$ regime.
-This method starts to lose effectiveness as the density of edges decreases to the connectivity threshold, where it becomes difficult to analyze the powers necessary to get the desired results.

-Other methods of attack include matrix martingales, which have been used to analyze the spectra of \ER graphs and other related models.
-See for example Oliveria~\cite{Oliveira} or Chung and Radcliffe~\cite{ChungRadcliffe}.
-However, these methods have limited success in the $p = O(\log n/n)$ regime.

-Finally, there is the method of Kahn and Szemer\'edi~\cite{FKSz}, first developed for bounding the spectral gap of $d$-regular graphs, which has been adapted quite successfully for estimating the spectral gap in the $p = O(\log n / n)$ regime.
-Coja-Oghlan~\cite{CojaOghlan} shows that with $p \geq c \log n/n,$ the gap is $1-O(1/\sqrt{np})$ with probability $1-o(1),$ and Feige and Ofek~\cite{FeigeOfek} show an analogous claim for the adjacency matrix.
-This method is one component of the argument in this paper.
+The alternative method of Kahn and Szemer\'edi~\cite{FKSz}, first developed for bounding the spectral gap of $d$-regular graphs, has been adapted quite successfully for estimating the spectral gap in the $p = \Theta(\log n / n)$ regime by Feige and Ofek~\cite{FeigeOfek}.
+In particular, they show that there are constants $c > 0$ and $K > 0$ so that for $p > c\log n / n,$ all but the first eigenvalue are at most $K\sqrt{np}.$